codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 		by setting it to TRUE.

 		The SameSite value controls how cookies are shared between domains and sub-domains.
 		Allowed values are 'None', 'Lax' and 'Strict'.
-If set to '', no SameSite value is set on the cookie.
+If set to `null`, the default from `config/App.php` is used.

 		**Discrete Parameters**